-In this tutorial we are utilizing the Tor network and set up a hidden service to expose a service running on a computer that isn't accessible from the public Internet.
-Compared to the previous VPN solution this is very easy to set up, but accessing these services need a bit of a configuration and a special software.
+In this tutorial, we are utilizing the Tor network and set up a hidden service to expose a service running on a computer that isn't accessible from the public Internet.
+Compared to the previous VPN solution, this is very easy to set up, but accessing these services needs a bit of a configuration and special software.

-These relays hide my IP, because all the server sees is the IP of the last node in the circuit (exit node).
-Be aware, while everything from the browser until the exit node is encrypted, when using HTTP over cleartext TCP the last node is able to read everything you send.
+These relays hide my IP because all the server sees is the IP of the last node in the circuit (exit node).
+Be aware, while everything from the browser until the exit node is encrypted when using HTTP over cleartext TCP, the last node can read everything you send.

 This is one use case of the Tor browser, accessing web sites in the surface web and hide the IP address.
-You can also access a special kind of services: Hidden Services.
+You can also access a special kind of service: Hidden Services.

 When you access a hidden service, the traffic is usually routed over 6 servers.
 3 from your browser to the rendezvous server and from there again 3 to the server.
-This way they try to hide the location of the client and the location of the server.
-Be aware that connections to these hidden services are very slow because the traffic is routed over such many servers.
+This way, they try to hide the location of the client and the location of the server.
+Be aware that connections to these hidden services are prolonged because the traffic is routed over many such servers.

 sudo -i apt install nginx